QizarBilal/QizarBilal/README.md

 <tr>
 <td>

 ### 🤖 AI-Assisted Products
-Used responsibly to enhance workflows —
+Used responsibly to improve workflows — not replace engineering.
-not replace engineering judgment.

 </td>
 <td>

 ### 🛠 Problem-Driven Solutions
-Every project starts with a real pain point,
+Every project starts with a real problem, not a trend.
-not a demo idea.

 </td>
 </tr>